The Ultimate Guide To Houston Community Resources

 Houston Healthcare Options

-- How To Apply For The Gold Card – Find step by step instructions on applying for the Harris Health’s Gold Card.
+- How To Apply For The Gold Card – Find step-by-step instructions on applying for Harris Health’s Gold Card.

 - Download Your Gold Card Application – If you simply need a Gold Card application you can find a download here.